-If, in accordance with the provisions of this ordinance changes are made in district boundaries or other matter portrayed on the Official Joint Jurisdictional Zoning Map, such changes shall be entered on the Official Joint Jurisdictional Zoning Map promptly after the amendment has been approved by the Board of Brookings County Commissioners and the Brookings City Council, with an entry on the Official Joint Jurisdictional Zoning Map as follows: “On (date of adoption) by official action of the Board of Brookings County Commissioners and the Brookings City Council, the following change(s) were made on the Official Joint Jurisdictional Zoning Map:” (brief description of nature of change), which entry shall be signed by the Chairperson of the Board of County Commissioners attested by the City County Auditor and signed by the Mayor of the City of Brookings attested by the and City Finance Officer.
+If, in accordance with the provisions of this ordinance changes are made in district boundaries or other matter portrayed on the Official Joint Jurisdictional Zoning Map, such changes shall be entered on the Official Joint Jurisdictional Zoning Map promptly after the amendment has been approved by the Board of Brookings County Commissioners and the Brookings City Council.

-No amendment of this Ordinance which involves matter portrayed on the Official Joint Jurisdictional Zoning Map shall become effective until after such change and entry has been made on the Official Joint Jurisdictional Zoning Map.
 No changes of any nature shall be made on the Official Joint Jurisdictional Zoning Map or matter shown thereon except with conformity with the procedure set forth in this Ordinance.
 Any unauthorized change of whatever kind by any person or persons shall be considered a violation of this Ordinance.

 Section 1.03.03.
 Interpretation of District Boundaries.